-Airline Pilots and those in similar careers are responsible for piloting and navigating multi-engine, fixed-wing aircrafts.
-Most often, they fly on regularly scheduled routes, and transport passengers and cargo around the world.
-They inspect their plane before takeoff, and ensure that weight distribution and passenger balance are within acceptable ranges for safe flying.
-During takeoff and landing, they coordinate with other members of the flight team, but during most of the flight their focus is primarily on the instrumentation, controls, and mechanics of flying.
-They communicate with control towers to clear their takeoff and landing, and to ensure that they maintain a safe distance from other aircraft.
-They confer with flight dispatchers and weather forecasters to keep current on flight conditions and weather, and may need to communicate relevant information to their passengers.
+Airline Pilots and those in similar careers are responsible for piloting and navigating multi-engine, fixed-wing aircraft.
+Most often, they fly on regularly scheduled routes and transport passengers and cargo around the world.
+They inspect their plane before takeoff and ensure that weight distribution and passenger balance are within acceptable ranges for safe flying.
+During takeoff and landing, they coordinate with other members of the flight team, but during most of the flight, their focus is primarily on the instrumentation, controls, and mechanics of flying.
+They communicate with control towers to clear their takeoff and landing and to ensure that they maintain a safe distance from other aircraft.
+They confer with flight dispatchers and weather forecasters to keep current on flight conditions and weather and may need to communicate relevant information to their passengers.
 Finally, current Pilots may be responsible for instructing student pilots on the principles of flight or for evaluating applications for jobs or Pilot’s licenses.

 Visit Our Myers-Briggs Type Indicator® Career Resource Database for Information on MBTI® Personality Type Careers

 To Learn More About the Myers-Briggs Type Indicator, visit our About MBTI Test Page